Skip to main content

 The expectations conversation isn't the negotiation.
 The real negotiation happens after the offer letter arrives.
 Wait for it in writing.
 Read it twice.
 Identify the levers that are actually movable (often: signing bonus, equity refresh, start date) versus the ones that aren't (often: base, in companies with strict bands).

-Then come back with a specific, evidence-backed counter — not a vague "is there room to move?"
+A counter-offer is your researched ask back to the company after the written offer lands: specific, evidence-backed, and tied to one or two movable levers.
+Then come back with that counter, not a vague "is there room to move?"
 Recruiters respond to data, not to vibes.

 Frequently asked questions

-- Yes, in most U.S. states it's now actually illegal for the employer to ask, and even where it isn't, sharing anchors your next offer to your last one.
+Yes.
+In most U.S. states it's now illegal for the employer to ask, and even where it isn't, sharing anchors your next offer to your last one.
 If asked, redirect to expectations for this role at this level.